Bittercube Bar & Bazaar to open this weekend

 Each spirit category will be accompanied by signage offering detailed information customers can reference to learn more about their ingredients and the processes with which they were made.

 In store tastings and cocktail demonstrations will also be held on a regular basis at The Bazaar.
-An official schedule will be posted at Bittercube.com in the coming weeks.
-Events will also be broadcast on the brands social media channels, including Facebook, Twitter and Instagram.
+An official schedule is available at Bittercube.com and events are broadcast on the brand's social media channels, including Facebook, Twitter and Instagram.

 The cocktail menu